The Daggy Gallery

 of those funny moments on my mate Robbie's film shoot of

 Red (which I eventually made into a short film myself in

-You'll note that if there is ever an outdoor picture of myself I'll always have sunglasses on - no matter if it's sunny or overcast, I can't get by without my sunnies (aka cools) because I find natural daylight is too bright for my eyes to handle.
+You'll note if there is ever an outdoor picture of myself I'll always have sunglasses on regardless if it's sunny or overcast.
+I can't get by without my sunnies (aka cools) because I find natural daylight is too bright for my eyes to handle.

 know me know I'm a perpetual talker and if I ever have an